Azusa Pacific University System

 This course introduces students to enterprise architecture, the system for relating business needs to IT structures, tools, guiding principles, and software development projects.
 Students determine appropriate enterprise architecture models in response to a variety of business information needs, making recommendations for business processes, information, applications, and technology in order to reduce costs while improving performance, agility, and alignment of information systems to business goals.

-This course focuses on data analysis for business intelligence and data warehousing applications.
-Students examine the specific data storage, retrieval, and analysis challenges introduced by big data, and how to optimize database and query design to overcome these challenges.
-Particular focus is given to the development of efficient, robust algorithms designed for large datasets.
-Prerequisite: IS 340 Database Design and Administration.
+Data analysis for business intelligence and data warehousing applications.
+Students examine the specific data storage, retrieval, and analysis challenges introduced by big data, and how to overcome these challenges.
+Particular focus is given to the development of efficient data storage and retrieval methods designed for large datasets.
+Prerequisite: IS 340.

-This course studies the concepts, trends, and roles of mobile computing in business.
+Concepts, trends, and roles of mobile computing in business.
 Students examine usability, platform transferability, and ease of deployment.
 The course exposes students to development tools for mobile applications.
 Coursework emphasizes mobile development platform, frameworks, and tools for designing, constructing, and testing mobile applications.

-This course comprises a cumulative information systems project in which students apply business and information systems knowledge and skills acquired in the major and emphasis courses to a real-world information systems project.
+Cumulative information systems project.
+Students apply business and information systems knowledge and skills acquired in the major and concentration courses to a real-world information systems project.
 The capstone project includes an information systems needs analysis, research, design of a solution, and presentation of a proposal.
 Prerequisites: BSOL 308, IS 230, IS 310, IS 320, IS 330, IS 340, IS 400, IS 410, IS 420, IS 440, IS 450, MGT 200, MGT 380, and MGT 395; or Assistant Dean permission.

 This course provides an introduction to the functions of information systems and how systems aid firms in creating value while maximizing efficiency and increasing competitiveness.
 Students evaluate systems design, database management, networking communications, security, privacy, policy, legal and ethical issues associated with technology.